 For these valentine box ideas (the ones that use paint), I recommend Apple Barrel brand.
 The reason is because it’s waterbase, acrylic, and made in the USA.
 It’s safe for kids and easy to clean up.
 Plus it’s budget friendly!

 These homemade valentine boxes are going to thrill your kids.
 And probably you as well.
 If you make one to take to work and put on your desk, I won’t blame you.
 Check out these eight ideas for valentines boxes below!

 Inexpensive and earth friendly!
-Turn leftover cereal boxes into cute Valentine boxes.
-This is one of the easiest valentine box ideas we've seen – so easy that even a child can make their own.
-Once they're filled up, just grab the handle and take it home.
+Turn leftover cereal cardboard containers into cute Valentine boxes.
+This is one of the easiest ideas we’ve seen – so easy that even a child can make their own.
+Once they’re filled up, just grab the handle and take it home.

 This one is made from a cereal box and paper plates!
 You can make the feet and eye circles with either wood pieces or with craft foam.
 Do you ever use craft foam?
 I love it but don’t use it enough!
 Also – the pipe cleaner bamboo is just about as cute as it gets.

 Want to turn a cereal box into an owl?
 You can!!
 It’s just a matter of cutting out pieces of paper and using Mod Podge to apply them.
 Decorative punches can be used to achieve the scalloped edges, but you don’t need them.
 But what you do need are the wiggly eyes.
 They make this Valentine’s Day box!

 This ice cream truck is one of my favorite valentine box ideas of all time!
 This will likely need parental help for assembly, but I think it’s worth it, don’t you?
 It’s made out of a cardboard magazine holder, which is kind of (okay, completely!) genius.